ananyasaxenaaa23/T20_WorldCup_Analysis/README.md

 Data Modeling includes connecting the different data fieldswith each other and to create different methods.
 Several methods were used for creating different measures like, Average, Sum, Dot Ball % and many more.

 ## 5. Building a Power BI Dashboard
+After all the steps mentioned above the data was visualized using Microsoft Power BI.
+Different insights were generated after the visualization was done.